abirajabi/rustdesk/BUILD_MACOS.md

-# Building NaiveRustDesk on macOS
+# Building R-connect on macOS

-This guide explains how to build NaiveRustDesk executables on macOS for desktop and mobile platforms.
+This guide explains how to build R-connect executables on macOS for desktop and mobile platforms.

 ## Prerequisites